ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 {::include ./ietf-layer0-types.yang}
 ~~~~
 {: #fig-yang-code title="Layer 0 Types YANG module"
-sourcecode-markers="true" sourcecode-name="ietf-layer0-types@2024-03-04.yang"}
+sourcecode-markers="true" sourcecode-name="ietf-layer0-types@2024-11-26.yang"}

 # Security Considerations

+This section is modeled after the template described in Section 3.7
+of {{?I-D.ietf-netmod-rfc8407bis}}.

-   The YANG module specified in this document defines a schema for data
+The "ietf-layer0-types" YANG module define data models that are
-   that is designed to be accessed via network management protocols such
+designed to be accessed via YANG-based management protocols, such as
-   as NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}}.
-The lowest NETCONF layer
-   is the secure transport layer, and the mandatory-to-implement secure
-   transport is Secure Shell (SSH) {{!RFC6242}}.
-The lowest RESTCONF layer
+NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
+These protocols have to
-   is HTTPS, and the mandatory-to-implement secure transport is TLS
+use a secure transport layer (e.g., SSH {{?RFC4252}}, TLS {{?RFC8446}}, and
-   {{!RFC8446}}.
+QUIC {{?RFC9000}}) and have to use mutual authentication.

 The Network Configuration Access Control Model (NACM) {{!RFC8341}}
 provides the means to restrict access for particular NETCONF or
 RESTCONF users to a preconfigured subset of all available NETCONF or
 RESTCONF protocol operations and content.
-The NETCONF protocol over
-   Secure Shell (SSH) specification {{!RFC6242}} describes a method for
-   invoking and running NETCONF within a Secure Shell (SSH) session as
-   an SSH subsystem.

-   The objects in this YANG module are common data types and groupings.
-   No object in this module can be read or written to.
-These
-   definitions can be imported and used by other Layer 0 specific
+The YANG modules define a set of identities, types, and
+groupings.
+These nodes are intended to be reused by other YANG
 modules.
-It is critical to consider how imported definitions will be
-   utilized and accessible via RPC operations, as the resultant schema
+The modules by themselves do not expose any data nodes that
-   will have data nodes that can be writable, or readable, and will have
+are writable, data nodes that contain read-only state, or RPCs.
-   a significant effect on the network operations if used incorrectly or
-   maliciously.
-All of these considerations belong in the document that
-   defines the modules that import from this YANG module.
-Therefore, it
-   is important to manage access to resultant data nodes that are
-   considered sensitive or vulnerable in some network environments.

-   The security considerations spelled out in the YANG 1.1 specification
-   {{!RFC7950}} apply for this document as well.
+As such, there are no additional security issues related to
+the YANG module that need to be considered.

+Modules that use the groupings that are defined in this document
+should identify the corresponding security considerations.
+For
+example, reusing some of these groupings will expose privacy-related
+information (e.g., 'node-example').

 # IANA Considerations

-For the following URI in the "IETF XML Registry" {{?RFC3688}}, IANA has updated the reference field to refer to this document:
+This document requests IANA to update the following URIs in the "IETF XML Registry" {{?RFC3688}} to refer to this document:

 ~~~~
    URI:  urn:ietf:params:xml:ns:yang:ietf-layer0-types